International migrant stocks

 Data strengths & limitations

 Estimates of migrant stock are available for 232 UN countries/areas and comprise the most geographically comprehensive information on international migration.
-There are significant regional variations in data availability – almost 20 per cent of African countries and 10 per cent of countries in Asia do not have recent data on international migrant stocks (UN DESA, 2017).
+There are significant regional variations in data availability – 21 per cent of Central and Southern Asian countries and 14 per cent in Sub-Saharan Africa do not have recent data on international migrant stocks, whereas in regions such as Latin America and the Caribbean as well as Northern America the data on international migrant stocks is fully available (UN DESA, 2019).

 |United Nations Department for Economic and Social Affairs Statistical Division (UN SD)|